-Our revenue funnel was \$1.5 billion at the end of second quarter of 2022, which comprised of \$1.09 billion of Engaged Opportunities and \$414.0 million of Active Designs and Design Wins.
+Our revenue funnel was \$1.46 billion at the end of first quarter of 2023, which was comprised of \$744.0 million of Engaged Opportunities and \$718.0 million of Active Designs and Design Wins (each as defined below).
 Our revenue funnel is defined as the potential value of a full production year for all of the customer projects for which we have been engaged.
 The components of the revenue funnel are:

-- Engaged Opportunities: Consists of engaged customers that have determined that our battery is applicable to their product and are evaluating our technology. - Active Designs: Consists of customers that have completed evaluation of our technology, identified the end-product and started design work. - Design Win: Consists of customers that have funded a custom battery design or are qualifying one of our standard batteries for a formally approved product that will use an Enovix cell.
+Engaged Opportunities: Consists of engaged customers that have determined that our battery is applicable to their product and are evaluating our technology.

+- Active Designs: Consists of customers that have completed evaluation of our technology, identified the end-product and started design work. - Design Win: Consists of customers that have funded a custom battery design or are qualifying one of our standard batteries for a formally approved product that will use an Enovix cell.